jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 > ##### Test Your Understanding
 >
-> Now that you understand paramter binding, go ahead and update the rest of the functions in `db_accessor.py`.
+> With your knowledge of paramter binding, go ahead and update the rest of the functions in `db_accessor.py`.
 > Test them out and observe the logs by SQLAlchemy.
 > Do the logs match your expectations?
 {: .block-tip }